JD2929/Portfolio/README.md

 ## Credits

-The design idea for how to toggle in the work section comes from Rafael Caferati caferati.me
+The design idea for how to hover came from one of our in-class miniprojects.
+I simply changed it to suit my needs.

 The reset.css file was copied from the class reset file in Module 2 Activity 12.